devlubinets/laminas-init-module/README.md

 * module directory: ~/PhpstormProjects

-### Enviroment
+### Environment

-Add next enviroment to your shell configuration variable to provide your special configuration
+Add next environment to your shell configuration variable to provide your special configuration

 * Bash: ~/.bashrc or ~/.bash_profile
 * Zsh: ~/.zshrc